Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

 \subsection{Instruct-NeuralTalker}

-Our method, Instruct-NeuralTalker, aims to edit the talking radiance field based on text instructions, which enables more flexible and general talking face editing in addition to novel view synthesis and background replacement.
+Our method aims to edit the talking radiance field based on text instructions.
 Figure \ref{method} illustrates our pipeline.
-Given an audio and an initial TRF $R_o$, we generate rendered frames ${\{I_i^r\}^N}$ from TRF for the first time as a training dataset.
-Then, using ip2p, we edit the training set to get ${\{I_i^e\}^N}$ based on text instructions, which we used to build the edited TRF $R_e$ later.
-To preserve lip shape, we introduce a progressive dataset update strategy (Section \ref{sec::method::pdu}) to update the training set iteratively.
-Since the images rendered by TRF lack texture details, we introduce a refinement network (Section \ref{sec::method::refine}) to enhance image details and achieve controllable detail generation.
-In addition, we incorporate a lip-edge loss (Section \ref{sec::method::losses}) to control lip shape further and maintain audio-lip synchronization.
+Given audio and an initial TRF $\mathbf{R_o}$, we rendered $N$ frames ${\{I_i\}^N_{i=1}}$ from TRF driven by input audio as a training dataset.
+We then use ip2p to edit each frame in the dataset to get ${\{I_i^e\}^N_{i=1}}$ based on text instructions.
+Since ip2p may destroy the lip shape, we introduce a progressive dataset update strategy to update the training set iteratively.
+After that, we take the new dataset to build the edited TRF $\mathbf{R_e}$, where we obtain the rendered result through volume rendering.
+Since the results are over-smoothed, we introduce a refinement network to enhance image details and achieve controllable detail generation.
+In addition, we incorporate a lip-edge loss to control lip shape further and maintain audio-lip synchronization.